SEI-SEA-1-25/python-debug-activity-short-reading/README.md

 ## Deliverables

-Part of this homework will be code challenges and part will be reading with comprehension questions.
+Part of this assignment will be code challenges and part will be reading with comprehension questions.

 For the reading quiz, make a text file called `answers.txt` and use it to compile your answers to the numbered questions.